hashicorp/terraform-azurerm-nomad-enterprise-hvd/docs/nomad-version-upgrades.md

     - [Nomad Node Drain](https://developer.hashicorp.com/nomad/docs/commands/node/drain)

-3. Generate a backup of your backend data (e.g., Consul, Vault, or other backends used).
+1. Generate a backup of your backend data (e.g. Consul, Vault, or other backends used).

-4. Update the value of the `nomad_version` input variable within your `terraform.tfvars` file to the desired Nomad version.
+1. Update the value of the `nomad_version` input variable within your `terraform.tfvars` file to the desired Nomad version.

     ```hcl
     nomad_version = "1.8.0"
     ```
    > 📝 **Note:** Nomad does not support downgrading at this time.
 Downgrading clients requires draining allocations and removing the data directory.
 Downgrading servers safely requires re-provisioning the cluster.

-5. From within the directory managing your Nomad deployment, run `terraform apply` to update the VM scale set configuration.
+1. From within the directory managing your Nomad deployment, run `terraform apply` to update the VM scale set configuration.

-6. Use the Azure Portal or Azure CLI to initiate a rolling upgrade on the Virtual Machine Scale Set.
+1. Use the Azure Portal or Azure CLI to initiate a rolling upgrade on the Virtual Machine Scale Set.
 This will create new VMs with the updated configuration, effectively re-installing Nomad with the specified version (`nomad_version`).

     For example, using the Azure CLI: